 - subsequent pregnancy and childbirth after caesarean section

 - Pregnant women, their families, birth supporters and other carers

 This clinical guideline updates and replaces NICE guideline CG13 (published April 2004).
-It offers evidence-based advice on the care of women who:

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.